drgarlic/satonomics/README.md

 - Be runnable on a machine with 8 GB RAM
   - 16 GB RAM is already possible right now
 - Still being runnable 10 years from now
-  - By not any external dependencies besides price APIs (which are and should be very common and easy to update)
+  - By not relying on any third-party dependencies besides price APIs (which are and should be very common and easy to update)
   - By **NOT** doing address labelling/tagging, for that please use [mempool.space](https://mempool.space)

 ## Proof of Work